docker/docs/ee/dtr/index.md

 You can use DTR as part of your continuous integration, and continuous delivery processes to build, ship, and run your applications.

-DTR has a web based user interface that allows authorized users in your organization to browse docker images.
-It provides information about who pushed what image at what time.
-It even allows you to see what dockerfile lines were used to produce the image and, if security scanning is enabled, to see a list of all of the software installed in your images.
+DTR has a web user interface that allows authorized users in your organization to browse Docker images and [review repository events](/ee/dtr/user/audit-repository-events/).
+It even allows you to see what Dockerfile lines were used to produce the image and, if security scanning is enabled, to see a list of all of the software installed in your images.
+Additionally, you can now [review and audit jobs on the web interface](/ee/dtr/admin/manage-jobs/audit-jobs-via-ui/).

 ## Availability